gitkraken/vscode-gitlens/walkthroughs/plus/1-intro.md

 ## Introducing GitLens+

-GitLens+ adds all-new, completely optional, features that enhance your current GitLens experience when you sign in with a free account.
-A free GitLens+ account gives you access to these new GitLens+ features on public repos, while a paid account allows you to use them on private repos.
+GitLens+ adds all-new, completely optional, features that enhance your current GitLens experience.
+These features are free for local and public repos, no account required.

-🛈 All other GitLens features are always accessible, without an account, and will continue to evolve and be invested in.
+ⓘ All other GitLens features are always accessible, without an account, and will continue to evolve and be invested in.

 [Learn more about GitLens+](https://gitkraken.com/gitlens/plus-features?utm_source=gitlens-extension&utm_medium=in-app-links&utm_campaign=gitlens-plus-links 'Learn more')